google/cel-spec/doc/langdef.md

 Triple-quoted string literals are delimited by three single-quotes or three double-quotes, and may contain any unescaped characters except for the delimiter sequence.
 Again, the closing delimiter must match the opening one.
+Triple-quoted strings may contain newlines.

 Both sorts of strings can include escape sequences, described below.